The Quince TreePrevious Next

 Once that had fired David's imagination, a project that had started as a water wall took off in an entirely new direction as a custom sculpture.DOWNLOAD Interiors BROCHUREScroll for more

-The challenge was still to fill a large, double-height wall in the café with a visually arresting sculptural feature, but instead of using water we based the installation on a huge circular mirror - one of the largest it is possible to build from a single piece of glass.
+The challenge was to fill a large, double-height wall in the café with a visually arresting sculptural feature.
+We based the installation on a huge circular mirror - one of the largest it is possible to build from a single piece of glass.

-In front of this, apparently floating in thin air, are the 160 individual verdigris leaves that make up the Quince Tree logo, each fashioned in bronze with a verdigris finish on the front and 23¾-carat gold leaf on the reverse, creating a custom sculpture with a constantly changing kaleidoscope of green and gold that brings the identity of the Quince Tree restaurant to life in a unique and unforgettable way.
+In front of the mirror are the 160 individual – seemingly floating – leaves that make up the Quince Tree logo, each fashioned in bronze with a verdigris finish on the front and 23¾-carat gold leaf on the reverse.
+The effect is a constantly changing kaleidoscope of green and gold that brings the identity of the Quince Tree restaurant to life in a unique and unforgettable way.